-Always provide your contact information (mailing address, phone number, e-mail address) and put your byline in the article document.
+Always include a cover letter that gives your name and contact information (mailing address, phone number, e-mail address), and put your byline at the beginning of your article.
 If we can't identify or contact the author, we cannot use the submission.